cerhardt/redcap-load-last-visit/README.md

 # REDCap module to pre-populate an instrument with data from a previous event / instance
-When an empty instrument is displayed the module loads all previous event / instance data of this instrument and shows a message above the instrument that the user should review the data and change it when necessary.
+When an empty instrument is displayed the module loads all previous event / instance data of this instrument.
+It shows a message above the instrument that the user should review the data and change it when necessary.

 There are two different modes:
 In a longitudinal project instruments will be pre-populated with data from the most current event data.